Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

 How can I use scale and proportion in my room?

-Now that you have a basic explanation, here are design tips to know to apply the magic of scale and proportion in your home:
+Now that you have a basic explanation, here are design tips to apply the magic of scale and proportion in your home:

 Use the golden ratio.